Preliminary Study: Climate Adaptation in Bavarian Cities - Comparative Investigation on the Use of Non-Resident and Native Urban Tree Species

-The aim of this preliminary study is a comparison of the arthropod diversity of three native and closely-related non-resident tree species at an urban site.
+The aim of this preliminary study was a comparison of the arthropod diversity of three native and closely-related non-resident tree species at an urban site.

 In times of climate change, non-resident tree species show a higher stress tolerance, which in turn often leads to a higher vitality.
 This is the reason why they are also called ‘urban climate trees’.